RoelofSetsFire/data-processing-1/30 Homework/70 SVG/10 Homework.md

 	{
 		points : [ /* Array of points follows.. */
-			/* Each point is again an array consisting of the country name and the corresponding data value */ [ "country1" , "country1_data"],
+			/* Each point: an array of the country name and the data value */ [ "country1" , "country1_data"],
 			[ "country2" , "country2_data"] ...
 		]